 Unfortunately, that’s not an uncommon occurrence during baby bird season.
 Many fledglings look like they might need help or be lost, but have just left the nest as a part of the normal fledgling process.
 Because concerned citizens called our hotline, we were able to save a number of Green Herons from being brought in unnecessarily.
 And for the few that were brought in, we were able to release them right back into the wild.
 However, it was determined that keeping these two at the WCC until they were slightly older was the best course of action to prevent them from being disturbed.

-The image below shows one of the areas where a Green Heron was found.
-It's easy to see why a fledgling may seem out of place, as this is a residential area.
-But, look closely and you'll see that there are wetlands nearby.
+The image to the right shows one of the areas where a Green Heron was found.
+It’s easy to see why a fledgling may seem out of place, as this is a residential area.
+But, look closely and you’ll see that there are wetlands nearby.

 A third Green Heron came to us with a fractured leg bone which needed to be splinted.
 While this bird healed, it was kept isolated.
 Less than two weeks later, once the leg was better, the injured Heron joined the other two.
 Fledgling Green Herons would normally be with siblings so they were kept together as much as possible while they were being prepared to be released back into the wild.